A clearer way for schools to understand change over time

 Brief, structured check-ins delivered through a school-controlled chat experience

-BrainDash uses short, structured student check-ins to capture how students are doing over time.
+BrainDash uses short, structured student check-ins to capture student input over time.
 These check-ins are designed to fit naturally into the school day and provide consistent input without relying on long surveys or one-time assessments.

 The experience adapts by developmental stage, beginning in elementary grades and extending through high school, with age-appropriate language and interaction.